syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endtabs %}

 #### Define SymbolSource
-`SymbolSource` is the property of Stencil which is Collection of objects (i.e,Symbol,Node,Connector etc..).
-Based on the SymbolSource, the Stencil will populate the Symbols.And the `SymbolGroupProvider` groups the symbols into SymbolGroup based on the `MappingName` property.
+`SymbolSource` is the property of stencil, which is a collection of objects like symbol, node, connector, and more.
+Based on the SymbolSource, the Stencil will populate the Symbols.
+And the `SymbolGroupProvider` groups the symbols into SymbolGroup based on the `MappingName` property.

 {% tabs %}
 {% highlight xaml %}